graspit-simulator/graspit-simulator.github.io_src/source/cgdb.rst

 -  load a model from the CGDB.
 This will serve as the target object, the one that we will plan grasps on.

--  start the planner using the Database :math:`\rightarrow` Database Planner menu.
+-  start the planner using the Database->Database Planner menu.

 The CGDB Planner goes through a few steps, each with its own dedicated